ofunkey/Python_APIs/README.md

 # Python_APIs
-This repository holds the Python API challenge - What's the Weather Like?
+This repository holds the Python API challenge - Checking the weather?